Stuck between choosing Xiaomi or Huawei for your next smartphone? Check out which brand is better in the Xiaomi vs Huawei comparison.

 The race to the top has been quite close.
-With Samsung and Apple alternating between number 1 and 2, Xiaomi has always stagnated in the 4th position while Huawei has maintained a consistent 3rd.
-It was only earlier this year, Xiaomi managed to push Huawei down for the first time in overall sales.
+With Samsung and Apple alternating between numbers 1 and 2, Xiaomi has always stagnated in the 4th position while Huawei has maintained a consistent 3rd.
+It was only earlier this year, that Xiaomi managed to push Huawei down for the first time in overall sales.

 Xiaomi vs Huawei

 When it comes to a question which is better?
-It’s honest complicated.
+It’s honestly complicated.
 While it is easy to compare specs between the manufacturers, both consumer electronics giants have unique factors that really set them apart.
 For example:

-Although both companies specialize in selling multiple phones in the low to mid range market, their goals are quite different.
+Although both companies specialize in selling multiple phones in the low to mid-range market, their goals are quite different.

 - Xiaomi doesn’t focus isn’t actually on selling smartphones.
 Their grand vision is actually selling multiple digital products through their smartphones.
-They want to emulate Apple in this regard and sell things similar to Apple pay, iTunes through their phones.
+They want to emulate Apple in this regard and sell things similar to Apple pay, and iTunes through their phones.
 So, arguably they haven’t doubled down on the Hardware.

-Verdict: In terms of Business model we’ve determined Xiaomi to be the winner as they have a lot more potential to grow as a company.
+Verdict: In terms of the Business model we’ve determined Xiaomi to be the winner as they have a lot more potential to grow as a company.

 - This is why even though Xiaomi is barely a decade old, it has still managed to grow to the level of Huawei and even overtake it in under 10 years.
 Their strategy proves that not only is it working for them but it is the strategy with the most potential.

 Customer service is a huge deal.
-Not only does it entail the the financial transaction and delivery of the smartphone but also the service they provide once the product is purchased.
+Not only does it entail the financial transaction and delivery of the smartphone but also the service they provide once the product is purchased.

 - Xiaomi on the other hand has a relatively weaker transaction process. because they primarily ship from China or one or two locations in a different country.
 Their shipping charges are quite high.
-They also take a much longer time to deliver because they deliver it through third party services.
+They also take a much longer time to deliver because they deliver it through third-party services.

-- When it comes to the service they provide after the purchase of the product Huawei is clearly on another level precisely due to their many centres.
+- When it comes to the service they provide after the purchase of the product Huawei is clearly on another level precisely due to their many centers.
 Unlike Xiaomi which barely has a few.

 Verdict: So, when it comes to Customer service Huawei is the clear winner.